Synonyms of Porch

 • The house has a wide veranda.

-READ More: 30 Synonyms of Storage with Examples and Explanation
+READ More: 30 Synonyms of Demographic with Examples and Explanation

 2. Patio (noun)